Fengning Manchu Autonomous County: Administrative divisions

+The county has 1 subdistrict, 11 towns and 15 townships under its administration.
+These township-level divisions then, in turn, administer 309 village-level divisions.

+Demographics

+Per government sources, Fengning Manchu Autonomous County has an urbanization rate of 24.35%.

+Ethnic groups

+There are 35 different government-recognized ethnic groups living in Fengning Manchu Autonomous County.
+Approximately 266,400 residents are ethnically Manchu (66.56% of the total population).
+The next largest ethnic group are the Han Chinese, which number about 106,800 (26.69%).
+Other major ethnic groups in the autonomous county include the Hui and the Mongols.

 Economy

 The county draws in many tourists as the Bashang Grasslands in the far north of the county is the nearest grasslands to Beijing.
 The cultivation of a local tourism is part of a broader regional development policy to support tourism as a primary industry in the Chengde area due to the environmentally friendly character of the industry going well with the goal of preserving the Chengde area's pristine environment, especially compared to the pollution problems besetting the rest of Hebei and also Beijing and Tianjin.

 The county's primary tourist attraction are the horse ranches in the Datan grassland.
 Other highlights are the Dahan Palace of Genghis Khan and the Baiyun Ancient Cave.
 The height of the tourism season is in July and August when there are bonfire festivities filled with ethnic songs and dances, roasted whole lamb, and staged traditional sporting events like wrestling and archery.

+Significant deposits of molybdenum have been found in Fengning Manchu Autonomous County.

+Culture

+The Manchu people of Fengning Manchu Autonomous County have a distinct style of papercutting, which is included in China's National Intangible Cultural Heritage List.

 Transport

 Both China National Highway 111 and 112 pass through the county, with the former providing direct access to Beijing.
+The Zhangjiakou–Chengde Expressway, a segment of the G95 Capital Area Loop Expressway, also runs through the autonomous county.

+The autonomous county is served by two railroads: the Duolun–Fengning railway, which runs from Fengning Manchu Autonomous County to Duolun County in Inner Mongolia, and the Tangshan–Baotou railway.